finite-element/finite-element-course/doc/source/L4_feprobs.rst

 A fundamental question is whether the solution `u_h` exists and is unique.
-This question is of practical interest because if these conditions are not satisfied, then the matrix-vector system for the basis coefficients of `u_h` will not be solveable.
+This question is of practical interest because if these conditions are not satisfied, then the matrix-vector system for the basis coefficients of `u_h` will not be solvable.
 To answer this question for this approximation (and others for related equations), we will use some general mathematical machinery about linear problems defined on Hilbert spaces.
 It will turn out that this machinery will